IFAFMultiLA/ifafmultila.github.io/source/learning_apps.rst

 **Basic requirements:** You should have R and RStudio installed.

+.. important:: You should also have a recent version of `pandoc <https://pandoc.org/>`_ installed on your system (e.g. via `sudo apt install pandoc` on Debian or Ubuntu based Linux systems).

 1. (optional) Create a new RStudio project with `renv`_ for each new learning application.
 2. Install the `learnrextra`_ package from GitHub, e.g. via ``renv::install("https://github.com/IFAFMultiLA/learnrextra")``.
 3. Install the `gradethis`_ package from GitHub, e.g. via ``renv::install("https://github.com/rstudio/gradethis")``.